 Stock options and other equity awards are used to align the interests of our executive officers with those of our shareholders by incentivizing our executive officers to achieve long-term growth and sustainable shareholder value.

-Refer to "Outstanding Equity Awards" for stock options granted during 2016 and 2015.
-There were no other equity-based awards granted to our executive officers during 2016 and 2015.
+Refer to "Outstanding Equity Awards" below for stock options granted during 2017 and 2016.
+There were no other equitybased awards granted to our executive officers during 2017 and 2016.

 Retirement Benefits